NominDavaakhuu/my-portfolio-web-app/README.md

 Header: Contains the navigation bar and toggles for dark/light mode.
 Footer: Contains social media links.
 Home: The landing page with a brief introduction and a form for users to get in touch with me.
-About: A section detailing my background, skills, and interests.
+About: A section detailing my background, skills.
-Resume: A section detailing work history, skills, education and Certifications.
+Resume: A section detailing work history, skills, education and certifications.
 Projects: Displays a list of my projects with the option to search.
 Project Detail: Opens a single project page with more detailed information.
 Search: Returns search result projects.